scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 :code:`p2p.stimuli`
 ...................

-Finally, a stimulation protocol can be specified by assigning stimuli from the :code:`p2p.stimuli` module to specific electrodes.
+A stimulation protocol can be specified by assigning stimuli from the :code:`p2p.stimuli` module to specific electrodes.
 An example is to set up a pulse train of particular stimulation frequency, current amplitude and duration.
 Because of safety considerations, all real-world stimuli must be balanced biphasic pulse trains
-(meaning they must have a positive and negative phase of equal area, so that the net current delivered to the tissue sums to zero).
+(i.e., they must have a positive and negative phase of equal area, so that the net current delivered to the tissue sums to zero).

 It is possible to specify a pulse train for each electrode in the implant as follows: